 You may not have the walk-in pantry of your dreams, but there’s good news.
 You can still organize the pantry to make the most of the space you have.
 We’ve got 20 tips and tricks to make sure everything you need is always in reach.

 Why should you bother pouring your food and supplies into another container?
 One big reason — visibility.
 You can control the height and depth of the containers you choose, unlike the original packaging, meaning everything can fit.
-Plus, you’ll be able to see more at a glance.
+Plus, you’ll be able to see more at a glance, says The Kitchn.

 If you’ve got space between things on the shelf and the next shelf up, you may be wasting potential storage.
 Hanging shelves, even thin ones, can potentially store flat containers like plastic wrap or tortillas, giving you a boost in organization.
 Plus, under-shelves are pretty easy to install yourself.